Manorama Basu: Other contributions

 In addition to her political activism, Manorama Basu was actively involved in social welfare activities.
 She established the Pallikalyan Amrta Pathagar (model primary school) and a playhouse for children in Barisal.

 Later life and legacy

 Manorama Basu was ailing from various ailments since 1983.
 She died on 16 October 1986, at the Matrimandir Ashram she had established in Kauniya, Barisal.
 She was the mother of four daughters and one son.

 After her death, Manorama Basu's entire property was used to establish the "Manorama Basu Masima Memorial Trust" in 2001.
 The Matrimandir Ashram she had founded was later converted into a government primary school in Barisal.

-Manorama Basu's contributions to the women's rights movement, the independence struggle, and the establishment of various social welfare institutions have been recognized with several posthumous awards, including the Sher-e-Bangla Medal in 1997 and the Begum Rokeya Medal by the Government of Bangladesh in 1999.
+Manorama Basu's contributions to the women's rights movement, the independence struggle, and the establishment of various social welfare institutions have been recognized with several posthumous awards, including the Sher-e-Bangla Medal in 1997 and the Begum Rokeya Padak by the Government of Bangladesh in 1999.

 In 1971, the renowned writer and journalist Satyen Sen wrote the book "Manorama Masima" on the life and work of Manorama Basu.